nielsvaneck/render-md-mermaid/README.md

     B{Find mermaid graphs<br>and image paths} --> C(docker mermaid-cli)
     B --> D(docker mermaid-cli)
     end
-    C -->|path/to/image1.png| E[Graph 1 png image]
+    C -->|path/to/image1.png| E(Graph 1 png image)
-    D -->|path/to/image2.svg| F[Graph 2 svg image]
+    D -->|path/to/image2.svg| F(Graph 2 svg image)
 ```

 </details>

 ## Makefile include

-This repo can be used as a submodule[^submodule], and offers `render-md-mermaid.mk` as a Makefile include.
+This repo can be used as a submodule by running: `git submodule add git@github.com:nielsvaneck/render-md-mermaid.git SUBMODULE/PATH` in the root of your git repository.

+It offers `render-md-mermaid.mk` as a Makefile include.
 See `Makefile` for an example integration.

 Once `render-md-mermaid.mk` is included, `make render-md-mermaid` will invoke the `render-md-mermaid.sh` script on all Markdown files in the repository and write rendered diagrams to the specified image files.

 ## GitHub Action

 WIP

-[^submodule]: To add this repo as a git submodule, run: `git submodule add git@github.com:nielsvaneck/render-md-mermaid.git SUBMODULE/PATH` in the root of your git repository.